Generic Name: estradiol (ES-tra-DYE-ol)

 - you are allergic to any ingredient in Estring ring

-- you have unexplained, abnormal vaginal bleeding; known or suspected cancer of the breast or uterus; or estrogen-dependent tumors
+- you have liver problems; unexplained, abnormal vaginal bleeding; known or suspected cancer of the breast or uterus; estrogen-dependent tumors; bleeding problems; or a condition that may increase your risk of blood clots

-- you have a history of breast cancer, blood clots (eg, deep vein thrombosis, pulmonary embolism), or liver problems
+- you have a history of breast cancer, blood clots (eg, deep vein thrombosis, pulmonary embolism), heart attack, or stroke

 Contact your doctor or health care provider right away if any of these apply to you.